This post may contain affiliate links – full disclosure – read here

 The main storage goal is protecting your honeycomb from water.
 Moisture is absorbed by honey and can result in spoilage.

 Also, you are not the only one who enjoys a sweet treat.
-An air tight container protects your honey from ants and other insects.
+An air tight containers protect your honey from ants and other insects.

 Can I Store Honeycomb in the Fridge?